 A more effective approach is to distribute carbohydrate intake, consuming about 40% in the two meals before the workout and the remaining 60% immediately after the workout.
 This strategy ensures a steady supply of energy and aids in efficient glycogen replenishment post-training.

-The role of proteins and carbohydrates in athletic training is fundamental.
+In conclusion, the role of proteins and carbohydrates in athletic training is fundamental.
 Understanding the body's glucose requirements and the process of glycogen resynthesis can help athletes optimize their diet and training regimen for peak performance.
 The key is to strike a balance, ensuring that the body receives the necessary nutrients without overloading it.